 Planners must consider a range of questions when designing IAM architecture.
 Core issues to consider include:

-Public identifiers are less sensitive personal information that may appear on public-facing profiles.
-Private identifiers are used in authorization and MFA processes and require additional security protection.
-Separating the two identifier types is crucial.
+Public identifiers are less sensitive personal information.
+They may appear on public-facing profiles or directories.
+Private identifiers are used in authorization and MFA processes.
+These require additional security protection because they verify identity.
+Separating these two identity data types is crucial for security and privacy compliance.

-The definition and protection of Personally Identifiable Information
+2. Defining and protecting Personally Identifiable Information (PII)

-Personally Identifiable Information (PII) is defined as highly confidential data.
-PII requires exceptional protection for compliance reasons and must be separated from other corporate data.
+Personally Identifiable Information (PII) is highly confidential identity data.
+It includes details like social security numbers or financial records.
+PII requires exceptional protection for compliance reasons and to prevent identity theft.
+It must be clearly defined and separated from other corporate data within your IAM system.

-Controls like multi-factor authentication (MFA) and SSO must seamlessly enter everyday practices across the organization.
-Employees must know how to use identity systems and how to change their identification data.
-Users must also know and follow corporate password management policies.
+Controls like multi-factor authentication (MFA) and SSO must become everyday practices.
+Employees must know how to use identity systems correctly.
+They also need to understand how to manage and change their identification data securely.
+Users must also know and follow corporate password management policies to maintain security.

-Network segmentation allows planners to create secure zones of trust.
-Divide resources according to the risk and regulatory value.
-Apply controls to minimize the risk of external attack.
+Network segmentation allows planners to create secure zones.
+These zones group resources according to their risk and regulatory value.
+You can then apply specific controls to minimize the risk of external attack.
+This helps contain potential breaches within smaller, manageable areas of the network.

-IAM architecture may feature self-onboarding for customers alongside employee onboarding.
+IAM architecture may feature self-onboarding for customers.
+This is distinct from employee onboarding processes.
 These are two different ways to create digital identities.
-They must be separate to ensure that low-privilege individuals cannot access network resources.
+They must be separate systems.
+This ensures that low-privilege individuals, like customers, cannot access internal network resources or sensitive company data.

-Privileged accounts allow access to critical infrastructure.
-This may include servers, firewalls, and sensitive data stores.
+Privileged accounts grant access to critical infrastructure components.
+This includes servers, firewalls, and sensitive data stores.
 However, every over-privileged user identity is a critical security risk.
-Planners need to minimize the creation of admin-level accounts.
-They should develop appropriate security controls around high-value assets.
+Planners need to minimize these admin-level accounts.
+Effective privileged access management also involves developing strong security controls around high-value assets.

-IAM best practices advise security teams to encrypt data in transit and at rest.
-Planners must ensure all PII is encrypted and that encryption keys are securely stored.
+IAM best practices advise security teams to encrypt data.
+This applies to data in transit and at rest.
+Planners must ensure all PII is encrypted effectively.
+It's also vital that encryption keys are securely stored and managed.
+This prevents unauthorized access even if the data is compromised.

-IAM architecture projects will face obstacles.
-Make auditing a component of your risk management strategy.
-Audits may identify areas of weakness or discover new elements to add to access management solutions.
+IAM architecture projects will inevitably face obstacles or new requirements.
+Make auditing a regular component of your risk management strategy.
+Audits can identify areas of weakness in your IAM system.
+They may also discover new elements to add to your access management solutions, ensuring ongoing improvement.

 Choosing the right IAM architecture for your business

-- Create a map of application connections.
-Visualize how users interact with cloud environments, including SaaS apps, CRM solutions, and messaging services.
+• Create a map of application connections.
+Visualize how users interact with cloud environments.
+This includes SaaS apps, CRM solutions, and messaging services.
 Connect cloud-based and locally hosted assets.

-- How do apps and services link together?
-Network architecture may feature multiple identity management systems such as SAML, HTML, or OpenID Connect.
+• How do apps and services link together?
+Network architecture may feature multiple identity management systems.
+These can include SAML, HTML, or OpenID Connect.
 Gain a solid understanding of how identity federation works on all connected resources.

-- Who is the IAM solution for?
-Are customer IDs part of the challenge, or is the solution purely designed for managing identity profiles on an internal network?
+• Who is the IAM solution for?
+Are customer IDs part of the challenge?
+Or is the solution purely designed for managing identity profiles on an internal network?
+Clearly define the scope for your identity management efforts.

-- What kind of authentication works best?
+• What kind of authentication works best?
 Identity and Access Management requires enhanced authentication, usually via MFA.
 However, there are various forms of multifactor authentication.
-Choose a method that suits your workforce and security needs.
+Choose a method that suits your workforce and security needs, balancing usability and protection.

 After answering these questions, planners should have a realistic picture of the project’s scope and goals.
 They can commission a technical solution to create an effective IAM environment with that information.

 How can you handle the challenge of designing IAM architecture?
-Following these simple steps will provide a solid foundation.
+Following these simple steps will provide a solid foundation for a successful implementation.

 1. Understand your application portfolio

-List all apps to be secured.
-Map connections between resources and the standards used to manage identities on each service.
-For example, apps may use OpenID and SAML to federate identities.
+First, list all applications and services that need to be secured by your IAM.
+Then, map the connections between these resources.
+It's also important to identify the standards used to manage identities on each service.
+For example, various apps might use OpenID Connect or SAML to federate identities across different platforms.

 2. Create a logical user directory

-Companies may use many user directories across on-premises and Cloud environments.
-Bring employee directories together under single sign-on (SSO).
-This will make policy enforcement consistent and enhance visibility.
+Companies often use many user directories across on-premises and Cloud environments.
+Your goal is to bring employee directories together, ideally under a single sign-on (SSO) system.
+This consolidation will make policy enforcement consistent across the organization.
+It also enhances visibility into user access and identity data.

 3. Separate customer and corporate IAM infrastructure